dhis2/training-docs/content/android/tg_aggregate.md

   ![](images/datasets/image2.png)

-* The first page that appears is the list of all month where data has been entered
+* The first page that appears is the list of months where data has been entered.
+In this system, the last 10 months of data are downloaded at any one time.
+This is a system setting; it will be discussed how to conifigure this later on.

    ![](images/datasets/image9.png)

+The icons by the dataset refer to if its been completed or now.
+Green checkmarks indicate it has been completed, while blue pencil icons indicate it has not yet been completed.

 ### Data Entry

-* To start entering data for a new period,Click on the + icon in the extreme down right side corner.
+* To start entering data for a new period, Click on the + icon in the lower right side corner.

    ![](images/datasets/image10.png)

-* This will show a below screen
+* This will show the below screen

    ![](images/datasets/image31.png)

-* Click on the Report Period and Select the month and year for new data to be entered for a new period.
+* Select an orgunit a d Report Period to enter data into.

    ![](images/datasets/image24.png)